cs1302uga/cs1302-hw04/README.md

    your `Rectangle` class.
 You shouldn't need to introduce any new instance variables, but you should include a constructor that makes proper use of the `super` keyword.

 1. Compile your `Square` class.
-If you encounter any compililation errors:
+If you encounter any compilation errors:

    1. Write the error down in your notes;
    1. Fix the error in your code;